slinkp/practical-deep-learning-fastai/README.md

 Pytorch can calculate a derivative for you!

-What's a tensor?
-A: Everything in pytorch is a tensor.
-Basically an N-dimensional array.
+Q: What's a tensor?
+A: "Everything" in pytorch is a tensor: Basically an N-dimensional array.

 ### Gradient descent!